WampyCakes/manim-rubikscube/docs/source/index.rst

 Setting the state of a RubiksCube
 ---------------------------------

 When you have a RubiksCube in real life and want to replicate it in manim, the ``set_state()`` method enables this functionality.
-Or, if you know the state of any cube without knowing what movements got it to that point, this method allows you to replicate it regardless.
+Or, if you know the state of any cube without knowing what movements got it to that point, this method allows you to also replicate that.

 .. manim:: StateExample